reTHINK-project/testbeds/docs/Testbed-Design/testbed-description.md

  * Media Server for conferences

 ##### Enterprise conversational
-The following domains should be provided:
+This scenario provides two apps (SmartBusinessApp, and SmartBusinessApp Customer) and several IdPs (EnergyQ, HyDev) The following domains should be provided:
 * powercommunication.rethink.orange-labs.fr
 Following servers (and associated sub-domains) should be provided: